Daniel Percival

 Daniel Percival (1979–2024) was an English actor and businessman.

 Early life and education

 Percival was born in Leeds, Yorkshire, England.
 He attended the University of Leeds, before moving to study at RADA from 2002 to 2005, where he obtained an Acting RADA diploma and a BASSC Certificate in stage combat (RADA Best Armed Fight).

+Percival retired from acting and opened Yogacentric, a yoga studio in Crouch End, London in 2013, with a second venue, 3Tribes, opening in 2016.
+In August 2024, 3Tribes expanded and began offering retreats in Goa, India.

+Percival died unexpectedly of heart failure on 17 October 2024, with his funeral taking place on 31 October.